 Intake and Assessment

-Your first visit begins with a thorough intake covering your pain history, lifestyle, diet, sleep, stress levels, and any previous treatments.
-In Traditional Chinese Medicine, we look at the whole person, not just the site of pain.
-This holistic assessment informs a treatment plan specific to you.
+Your first visit begins with a thorough intake covering your pain history, lifestyle, diet, sleep, and any previous treatments.
+Your acupuncturist will design a treatment plan specific to your presentation.

 The Treatment Itself

 We use sterile, single-use needles that are extremely fine.
-Most patients describe the sensation as a dull ache, warmth, or tingling at the needle site, rather than sharp pain.
-Needles are retained for 20-30 minutes while you rest comfortably.
-Many patients fall asleep during treatment.
+Most patients describe the sensation as a dull ache, warmth, or tingling at the needle site.
+Needles are retained for 20 to 30 minutes while you rest.
+Many patients relax or fall asleep during treatment.

 How Many Sessions Do You Need?

-Acute pain conditions often respond within 4–6 sessions.
-Chronic conditions typically require 8–12 sessions over 6–8 weeks for lasting results, though many patients notice improvement after their first or second visit.
-We reassess your progress regularly and adjust the treatment plan accordingly.
+Acute conditions often see change within 4 to 6 sessions.
+Chronic conditions typically require 8 to 12 sessions over 6 to 8 weeks for more sustained results.
+We reassess progress regularly and adjust accordingly.

 Lien Accepted